-SOWK 6000 Orientation to Advanced Generalist Practice 2-0- 2 Prerequisite: Admission to the program with advanced standing status.
-An over rview of social work principles and skills.
-This is a transition course to orient students who also ready have a B.S.W. degree to the graduate degree perspective.
-This course is for advanced star nding students only.
-SOWK 6004 Social Work Practice with Groups 2-0- 2 Prerequisite: Admission to the program.
-Introduction to knowledge, skills, and v alues that underlie contemporary social work practice with various types of groups and g group dynamics.
-SOWK 6100 Introduction to Professional Social Work Education 1-0- 1 Prerequisite: Admission to the program.
-Orientation to graduate social work educated ation.
-SOWK 6201 Human Behavior in the Social Environment I 3-0- 3 Prerequisite: Admission to the program.
-Presents a multi-theory perspective on h uman behavior of individuals and families across the life span within the context of the s social environment.
-3-0- 3 Prerequisite SOWK 6201 and admission to the program Presents a multi-theory J ner-
+SOWK 6000 Orientation to Advanced Generalist Practice

+Prerequisite: Admission to the program with advanced standing status.
+An overview of social work principles and skills.
+This is a transition course to orient students who already have a B.S.W. degree to the graduate degree perspective.
+This course is for advanced standing students only.

+SOWK 6004 Social Work Practice with Groups

+Prerequisite: Admission to the program.
+Introduction to knowledge, skills, and values that underlie contemporary social work practice with various types of groups and group dynamics.

+SOWK 6100 Introduction to Professional Social Work Education

+Prerequisite: Admission to the program.
+Orientation to graduate social work education.
+SOWK 6201 Human Behavior in the Social Environment I 3-0-3

+Prerequisite: Admission to the program.
+Presents a multi-theory perspective on human behavior of individuals and families across the life span within the context of the social environment.

+SOWK 6202 Human Behavior in the Social Environment II